Interactive Model Of Communication – What Does It Mean?

 Conclusion

-The interactive model of communication has two primary agents – the encoder and the decoder.
-According to this model of communication.
+The interactive communication model has two primary agents – the encoder and the decoder.
 The encoder sends a message to the other person in communication.
-Then, according to their knowledge and field of experience, the message gets understood and the listener then replies back.
+The receiver has to understand the message first.
+However, his knowledge and field of experience impact the process.
+After that, the listener will create a reply and send it across.

-This model of communication is most effective when used to understand communication between two people through online mediums.
-This is because the communication perceived here is slow and methodic with back-and-forth interactions.
-Therefore, a common criticism of this model is its static nature and lack of dynamics, which constitutes normal communication.
+This model is effective for online communication.
+Here, two people are communicating through a virtual medium.
+Moreover, communication is slow and rigid.
+Meanwhile, there are continuous back-and-forth message exchanges.
+Therefore, a common criticism of this model is its static nature and lack of dynamics, constituting everyday communication.

 More Resources: